Model 1140 Micro-Separometer

 Water Separation Characteristic

-Test Method D3948, D7224 and D7261 employs the use of a turbidimeter, a mechanical mixer, and a disposable coalescer filter.
+Test Method D3948, D7224 and D7261 employs the use of a turbidimeter, a mechanical mixer, and a disposable coalescer filter based on 5th edition API certified media.
 A portion of the sample, in a clear glass vial, is used to set the meter to read 100.
 The sample in the vial is discarded and the vial is retained.

 Another portion of the sample in a plastic syringe is used to create a water/fuel emulsion using the mixer.
 The emulsion is passed through the filter at a programmed rate and a portion is collected in the retained vial.
 The vial is replaced in the turbidimeter and the water separation characteristic of the fuel is rated.